sejal-ml/price-surge-analysis/README.md

 - **Approach**: Supervised binary classification

-## Key Learnings

-- Gained hands-on experience simulating and modeling real-world-like business problems.
-- Understood the impact of class imbalance and how to mitigate it through modeling strategy.
-- Improved ability to explain model results to both technical and non-technical audiences.

 ## Notebook

-The full implementation, from data generation to final model evaluation, can be found in the [`mpp2.ipynb`](./mpp2.ipynb) notebook.
+The full implementation, from data loading to final model evaluation, can be found in the [`mpp2.ipynb`](./mpp2.ipynb) notebook.
+Check out the notbook for visualizations.